arepb/tuebor/index.md

 **What is Tuebor?**

-Tuebor is a commitment to invest in at least one State of Michigan-based startup per year.
+Tuebor is an honor-pledge commitment to invest in at least one State of Michigan-based startup per year.

 **What is the goal of Tuebor?**